CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 - identity continuity as a first-class concern
 - an explicit laptop-scale design target

-The contribution lies in the combination and in the constraints that combination is required to satisfy.
+The contribution lies in the combination and the constraints that combination must satisfy.

 ---

-# **12. Conclusion**
+# **13. Conclusion**

 This paper has stated:

 - the structural definition of meaning used by TS
-- the current working meaning state vector and its extension policy
+- the meaning state vector and its extension policy
-- the raw → canonical mapping and the role of residual error
+- the raw → canonical mapping and residual error model
 - continuity and identity as explicit functions of the meaning state
 - the requirements of commitment and replay determinism
-- the relationship between the meaning theory and laptop-scale operation
+- the relationship between meaning theory and laptop-scale operation
+- the coupling model: **meaning = stated × context**
+- the invariant meaning boundary that distinguishes TS’s cognitive model from full human semantics

 Meaning theory is the backbone of TS.
 It is the foundation on which the remaining TS papers rest.

 ---

-# **End of ts_meaning_theory.md**
+# **End of ts_meaning_theory.md (Rewritten)**

----
-- **Improved traceability**: Strengthened the opening linkage to *difficulty_of_meaning.md* and made inheritance of key claims clearer.
-- **Preserved all substantive content**: Definition, state vector, mapping, continuity, identity, commitment/replay, routing, laptop-scale argument, historical positioning, and the six criteria remain intact; only presentation, claim strength, and redundancy were adjusted.

-The paper should now be in good condition for CP’s review, with remaining differences expected to be minor wording or emphasis rather than structural or theoretical.